Camino de Santiago, Day 10

 This article is the ninth in my series of walking 500 miles on the Camino de Santiago with my husband Scott.
 Some articles will be only about one day of walking, and some may include a few days of walking, for the lengths will vary.
 To begin with the first article click here.

-It was so quiet as we made our way out of town as the sun was beginning to rise.
+It was so quiet as we made our way out of town as the sun began to rise.
 Not a soul was to be seen as we crossed St. Dominic’s famous bridge.

 We crossed the highway and started down a dirt road.
 But, before we had gone 100 yards, a driver stopped on the highway and motioned for us to go in a different direction.
 The yellow arrow had been missed by our headlamp in the dark!
 Good thing the kind person stopped to let us know.

-Walking on Day 10 was mainly on dirt farm roads, going up and down hills.
+Walking on Day 10 was mainly on dirt farm roads, up and down hills we went.
 We passed through small towns every few kilometers, which was nice.
 Of course, we stopped for café con leche and a pastry at one point in the morning.
 Scott and I never stopped for long, just enough time to use the restroom and enjoy our small breakfast.
 It always seemed more difficult for our bodies to start walking again after we had stopped for a break.

 Oh the Pain!